sharonsun131/Election_Analysis/README.md

 ## Election-Audit Summary:

     This script is a useful and efficient tool for election commmission to analyze large data set.
+    It is easy to find candadate name, counties and their votes.
-    This script can be used for any electoral dataset by making some adjustments.
+    This script can be used for any electoral dataset by making some simple adjustments.
     Here are two examples:
     • Changeing the county to cities or states, it can be used for a state or federal election.
     • In case of a different structure of the data set, this scipt can be easily converted by